Skip to main content

 Exception Handling with try/except

-Sometimes programs crash because of unexpected errors, such as dividing by zero or accessing a file that does not exist.
+Programs sometimes crash due to unexpected errors — such as dividing by zero or trying to open a file that doesn’t exist.

-Instead of crashing, you can use exception handling to deal with errors gracefully.
+Instead of letting your program stop abruptly, you can use exception handling to manage errors gracefully.

 • try